 First Time Updating — Install the ARM STM32 Bootloader Drivers

 Applies to all newer modules with a USB port on the back of the module.

-- Windows will indicate it’s attempting to find a driver:
+- Depending on your settings, Windows may indicate it’s attempting to find a driver:

 zadig_2.2.exefile which extracted from the downloaded zip file.

 - The driver installer software, “Zadig”, will appear with the window as below.
 Ensure that the device “STM32 BOOTLOADER” is selected in the dropdown and that the driver is set to “WinUSB”.
 Note that you may need to enable “List all devices” in the Zadig options to see the STM32 BOOTLOADER.

 - Click the large “Install Driver” button.
 You will be prompted to confirm the driver installation.
 Click the “Install” button: